corespring/corespring-api/README.md

 1. Create CloudFront Key Pairs
 see [Amazon howto] (http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html#private-content-creating-cloudfront-key-pairs)

+2. Create CloudFront distribution for the s3-assets folder of the deployment target

-2. Restrict bucket access
+3. Restrict bucket access
 In the Cloudfront Origin tab for your distribution choose restrict bucket access = yes with a new or existing identity.
 Choose "Yes, Update Bucket Policy" to automatically update the bucket policy.
 If you don't do that, you will see "Forbidden" answers to your requests

-3. Restrict viewer access
+4. Restrict viewer access
 In the Cloudfront Behaviour tab for your distribution choose restrict viewer access = yes.
 Choose "self" as the trused signer

-4. Heroku settings
+5. Heroku settings
 (IAR is short for Item Asset Resolver) ENV_IAR_CDN_DOMAIN - set it to the the cloudfront domain with two leading slashes - no default ENV_IAR_CDN_KEY_PAIR_ID - set it to the name of the key pair that you created in step 1 - no default